zualex/codekata/tasks/2-invert-case/javascript.md

-# Invert case - decision on javascript
+# Invert case - decision on JavaScript

 ### [return to task](README.md)